-Fill out an Allergy & Dietary Needs Intake Form to alert our Registered Dietitian & Wellness and Sustainability Manager and/or Campus Executive Chef about your specific requirements.
+Fill out a Food Allergy and Dietary Need form to alert our Registered Dietitian and culinary team about your specific requirements.
 Our trained staff will support you in making safe and informed choices while dining on campus.
 Access the form through:

 Registered Dietitian Services

 The Registered Dietitian supports students on a Campus Meal Plan, provides education on safe and nutritious food options on campus, and liaises with the culinary team to help navigate the meal plan to suit your needs.

 If you are not on a meal plan and/or wish to access additional nutrition and wellness resources, there are many on and off-campus options.

 Queen's Hospitality Services does not have certified allergen-free facilities.
 Still, we make every effort to take necessary precautions to minimize the risk of exposure, but the potential for cross-contamination remains.

 Please ask to speak with a chef or manager about safe dining options, ingredients, or if you require special preparation for a meal.

 Dining halls are the safest option for eating on campus as retail locations don’t have the same infrastructure to prepare meals as safely.

 Chefs are available at the following locations should you decide to eat in retail.